emmafw/Navino/README.md

 To install this application Android Studio must be installed.
 Navino was developed in Android Studio 3.1.2 Download this repository and open using Android Studio.

+The user will need to generate a Google Maps API Key from https://developers.google.com/maps/documentation/android-sdk/signup Paste the key into the AndroidManifest under android:value.

 To download the app to an Android device simply plug the device into the computer and select it from the list of connected devices after clicking run.

 If running Navino on a simulator current location will be a hard coded value which can be updated in the Simulator's extended controls.